UnlyEd/GraphCMS-cache-boilerplate/README.md

 - When the `/refresh-cache` or `/read-cache` are called, the `redis.keys` method is used, which is blocking and not recommended for production applications.
     A better implementation should be made there, probably following [this](https://github.com/luin/ioredis#streamify-scanning).
     It is not such a concern though, since those endpoints should rarely be called, and it won't be an issue if the redis store doesn't contain lots of keys anyway.

 ---

+## Changelog

+> Updates are consolidated in our [CHANGELOG](./CHANGELOG.md) file.

+It's meant to be a developer-friendly way to know what benefits you'll get from updating your clone/fork, and provides a update history.

+---